 Switchable barriers: electrical, mechanical, plugs, and pins.

-Provision shall be made to prevent firing in response to radio frequency, lightning, magnetic field and electrostatic discharge.
+In accordance with the Safety, “Fail Safe - Fail Safe” or “Fail Operational - Fail Safe” and the reliability requirements, provision shall be made to prevent firing or degradation in response to radio frequency, direct and indirect effect of lightning, magnetic field and electrostatic discharge.

-See the requirements on “Lightning environment” and the “Detailed requirements for verification at system level – Lightning” in ECSS-E-ST-20-07.

-If the explosive system contains two or more barriers then at least two of these barriers shall:
+If the explosive subsystem contains two or more barriers then at least two of these barriers shall:

 be independent,